yrashish/springboot-openshift/README.md

 # About

-This is a simple Spring Boot aplication which I have used on this [article](https://dzone.com/articles/running-springboot-app-on-openshift) for demo purpose.
+This is a simple Spring Boot "Hello-World" application which I have used on this [article](https://dzone.com/articles/running-springboot-app-on-openshift) for demo purpose.
+Application is deployed on OpenShift for demo purpose.